In this guide:

 Width: 26 – 42″

-At under $20, this gate is similar in style to the Evenflo listed above.
+At under $30, this gate is very worth the cost.
 It is pressure mounted, so it installs easily and requires no tools, and you secure it with a lock bar.
 You’ll have to step over this gate to move through doorways, which is certainly a con, but it is a secure and safe barrier for your home.

 Width: 27″ – 42″